elemprod/lptask/README.md

 ## Buffered Task Pools

-Task Pool's are an alternative method of defining tasks.
+Task pool's are an alternative method of defining tasks.
 A task pool is a collection of reusable buffered tasks which can be dynamically allocated at runtime.
 Once a task is removed from the task pool at allocation, it can be can accessed in the same way that a regular buffered task would be.
 The task remains allocated until the task is stopped at which point it returns to the pool and can be allocated again for other purposes.

 A task pool is defined with the `SCHED_TASK_POOL_DEF()` macro.
-The macro includes parameters defining the internal buffer size to reserve for each task and the number of tasks in the pool.
+The macro includes parameters which define the internal buffer size to reserve for each task and the number of tasks in the pool.

 ```c
  // Custom data structure for data received from a UART.